francescorivola/fetch-with-retries/README.md

 # fetch-with-retries

-Simple lib that adds retries out of the box to native Node.js fetch
+Simple and opinionated lib that adds retries out of the box to native Node.js fetch